lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 #### Late Exit Penalty Deprecation

-> This feature is applicable to both CMv2 and CSM.
+> This feature applies to both CMv2 and CSM.

 [LIP-38](./lip-38.md) introduces a new approach to validator exits and partial withdrawals.
 Post-LIP-38 exits are performed via [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002) and do not require any action from the Node Operator side.
 Hence, late exit penalty mechanism becomes obsolete and should be removed.

 #### New balance tracking mechanism for CMv2

-> This feature is applicable to CMv2 only.
+> This feature applies to CMv2 only.
 CSM keeps the mechanism covered in [LIP-33](./lip-33.md).

 Partial withdrawals introduced in [LIP-38](./lip-38.md) make current ever-increasing per-validator balance accounting system insufficient, necessitating a new balance tracking mechanism for CMv2 with support for balance decreases.